 The Equal-Life project

 Mental health is the result of the complex interplay between genetic, psychological, environmental and other factors and experiences.
-The exposome concept, referring to the totality of exposures from conception onwards, is emerging as a very promising approach in studying the role of the environment in human disease.
+The exposome concept, referring to the totality of exposures from conception onwards, is emerging as a promising approach in studying the role of the environment in human disease.

 Animation: Equal-Life explained